seyerjo/fa2trakt/docs/features.md

   5. The script identifies the target insertion point in the DOM, typically the container element holding the main title (`h1#main-title`).
   6. The created button is appended or inserted adjacent to this target element.
 - **Edge Cases:**
   - **DOM Structure Change:** If FilmAffinity significantly changes the structure around the `h1#main-title`, the button might be injected in the wrong place or fail to inject.
-The script should ideally log an error if the target insertion point isn't found.
-  - **Multiple Injections:** The script should ideally ensure it doesn't inject the button multiple times if the content script somehow runs more than once on the same page load (e.g., due to SPA navigation if FilmAffinity were to become one, though unlikely).
-(Current implementation likely doesn't explicitly prevent this but relies on typical page load behavior).
+  - **Multiple Injections:** The script currently relies on standard page load behavior and doesn't explicitly prevent multiple injections if the content script were triggered multiple times on the same logical page view (e.g., complex SPA navigation, though not applicable to current FilmAffinity).
+- **Error Handling:** Logs `errorInjectingButton` (localized) to the console using `console.error` if the target insertion point (`h1#main-title`) cannot be found.
 - **Validation Rules:** None explicitly defined beyond successful DOM insertion.

 ## Feature 2: Title Extraction